mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 We recommend that you backup a few things in case you have to rollback the upgrade.

-- Installed plugins - Back them up before you upgrade them in case you want to rollback the Grafana version and want to get the exact same versions you were running before the upgrade.
+- Installed plugins - Back them up before you upgrade them in case you want to rollback the Mosaicoo version and want to get the exact same versions you were running before the upgrade.
 - Configuration files do not need to be backed up.
 However, you might want to in case you add new configuration options after upgrade and then rollback.

 ### Database backup

-Before upgrading it can be a good idea to backup your Grafana database.
+Before upgrading it can be a good idea to backup your Mosaicoo database.
 This will ensure that you can always rollback to your previous version.
-During startup, Grafana will automatically migrate the database schema (if there are changes or new tables).
+During startup, Mosaicoo will automatically migrate the database schema (if there are changes or new tables).
 Sometimes this can cause issues if you later want to downgrade.

 #### sqlite